Stocks on Wall Street slip amid expectations for rate hike

 The Fed has jacked up rates at every one of its meetings over the past year, forcing them up from near zero at the start of 2022.

 Also this week, earnings reporting season will begin for the biggest U.S. companies.
-Delta Air Lines, JPMorgan Chase and UnitedHealth Group will be among the first of the S&P 500 companies to report how much profit they made during the first three months of the year.
+Delta Air Lines, JPMorgan Chase and UnitedHealth Group will be among the first S&P 500 companies to tell investors how much profit they made during the first three months of the year.

 Expectations are low, and analysts are forecasting the sharpest drop in earnings per share since the pandemic pummeled the economy in the spring of 2020.